-Lembaga Tabung Haji (TH) is the premiere Islamic financial institution in Malaysia, a statutory body setup by the Government of Malaysia in 1963.
-TH is governed by Tabung Haji Act 1995 (Act 535), the pioneer in Islamic financial institution to facilitate Muslim community’s savings for the hajj and pilgrimage.
+Lembaga Tabung Haji (TH) is a statutory body established by the Government of Malaysia in 1963.
+TH is governed by Tabung Haji Act 1995 (Act 535) in providing facilities for Malaysian's Muslims to save for hajj.

-Today, TH has more than 50 years of experience in hajj services & operations and fund investments.
-Being the only Hajj institution in the country managing more than RM73 billion of deposits (2017), TH endeavour to strengthen the economy of the Malaysian Muslims by capitalising on its available funds and resources.
+TH has more than 50 years of experience in savings, hajj services and investments.
+Being the only hajj institution in the country, TH endeavours to strengthen the Malaysian's Muslims' economy by utilising the available funds and resources.

-TH strives to provides excellent and satisfactorily hajj services to Malaysian pilgrims and its consistent track record has gained world recognition as a role model for innovative hajj management and Islamic financial services among the Islamic countries.
+TH strives to provide excellent and satisfactory hajj services to Malaysian pilgrims and its consistent achievements have gained world recognition as a role model for innovative hajj management.

-TH has more than 9 million depositors and a network of 125 branches with nearly 10,000 touch-points nationwide.
-TH also has an operating office in Jeddah, Kingdom of Saudi Arabia under the purview of Malaysian Consulate.
+TH has more than 9 million depositors and a 125 branches with nearly 10,000 touch-points nationwide.
+TH also operates an office in Jeddah, Kingdom of Saudi Arabia under the purview of the Malaysian Consulate.

 Tabung Haji Act

-- Help the pilgrims to get their Mabrur hajj with reasonable expenses;
+- Help you obtain a Mabrur Hajj with reasonable expenses;

 - Coordinate a timely, safe and reliable hajj flight;

-- Invest in permissible investment, prudent and safe in order to provide returns that are comparable to the market, while ensuring continuous growth;
+- Invest in halal investments, prudently and safely in order to provide returns which are comparable to the market, while ensuring continuous growth;

 - Provide courteous, fast and efficient services;